Vireshwar31/Vireshwar31/README.md

 - 💞️ I’m looking to collaborate on video development projects
 - 📫 How to reach me vireshwarbisen2958@gmail.com
 - 😄 Pronouns: HE/HIM
-- ⚡ Fun fact: JACK OF ALL TRADES..😅
+- ⚡ Fun fact: JACK OF ALL TRADES..

 <!---
 Vireshwar31/Vireshwar31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.